Bitcoin & Crypto Estate Investigation for Attorneys & Fiduciaries

 How fees work for the estate

-Investigation fees qualify as ordinary administration expenses, recoverable from estate assets where liquid funds are available.
-Recovery success fees are deducted from recovered assets before transfer — making recovery effectively self-funding.
+In many estates, investigation fees may be treated as an administration expense payable from estate assets — subject to court approval and the advice of counsel.
+Recovery success fees are deducted from recovered assets before transfer, so recovery is effectively self-funding.
 The $500 Known Asset Access engagement fee is credited against the success fee on recovery.

 When nothing is found or recovered

-Every engagement delivers a written findings report whether or not digital assets are found.
-If no assets are located, the report documents that a reasonable search was conducted.
+You receive a written report either way — whether or not digital assets are found.
+If none are located, the report documents that a reasonable search was conducted.
 No success fee is charged if assets cannot be recovered.
 For Known Asset Access engagements, the $500 engagement fee is retained if access is not achieved.

 Engagement Guide